-- Up to now we have considered distribution of only one variable. - But in practice we meet problems with two or more variables. - If we have problem of two variables, dependence between two variables is important.
+- Up to now we have considered distribution of only one variable. - But in practice we meet problems with two or more variables. - If we have problem of two variables, dependence between two variable is important. - In statistics, dependence refers to any statistical relationship between two random variables or two sets of data. - A correlation is a single number that describes the degree of dependence between two variables.

-Concept of correlation

-- In statistics, dependence refers to any statistical relationship between two random variables or two sets of data. - A correlation is a single number that describes the degree of dependence between two variables. - Eg: Yield depends on the amount of fertilizer used. - Eg: Sales of a product depends on price charged.
+- 1. Yield depend on the amount of fertilizer used. - 2.
+Sales of a product depend on price charged.